cvxgrp/cvxpylayers/README.md

 # cvxpylayers

-cvxpylayers is a Python library for constructing differentiable convex optimization layers in PyTorch and TensorFlow using CVXPY.
+cvxpylayers is a Python library for constructing differentiable convex optimization layers in PyTorch, JAX, and TensorFlow using CVXPY.
 A convex optimization layer solves a parametrized convex optimization problem in the forward pass to produce a solution.
 It computes the derivative of the solution with respect to